 Karen Read, Infant Feeding Coordinator at the Royal Devon and Exeter NHS Foundation Trust (RD&E) writes about her team’s experience of working towards Baby Friendly accreditation for neonatal units.

 Since writing this blog, RD&E have become the first neonatal unit to receive full Baby Friendly neonatal accreditation.
-They spoke about their journey at our Neonatal Conference 2017; listen to their talk on this page.
+Listen to their talk from the 2017 Neonatal Conference via the link on the right hand side of the screen.

 To help change practice at RD&E, the parent group SNUG (Supporting Neonatal Unit Graduates) were vital in providing parents’ views and input.
 SNUG helped to develop strategies and consulted with parents for their views about different topics.